 Today, we control the natural environment with pesticides, herbicides, lawn and landscaping services, urban planning, and large-scale agricultural farming practices.
 In some cases, we attempt to re-engineer nature.
 Currently, the debates are raging about the connections between climate change, ocean warming, loss of biodiversity, and other environmental sustainability topics.
 How can we meet these real-time environmental challenges?

 Linda believes part of the answer is for each one of us to take action.
 This is why she became a certified beekeeper and conducts urban gardening activities incorporating urban beekeeping.
-She is also in the process of establishing an eco-farm in Cambodia, in collaboration with Cambodian Care Ministries.
+In Spring 2020, Bee Free Apiary will be expanding to Montura Ranches, Florida in the Florida Pine Rocklands ecosystem.